JaDogg/summarized_books/clean_code/README.md

 * Vertical Openness. &#x2192; Separate each concepts.
 * Vertical Density. &#x2192; Keep related things closer.
 * Vertical Distance. &#x2192; Variables should be declared closer to their usage.
 Instance variables should be in either top of the class (Java) or the bottom of the class (C++).

+##  Objects and Data Structures

+* Law of Demeter. &#x2192; Avoid method chaining to access unknown data.
+A function will know too much.
+Don't talk to strangers.
+* Procedural code makes it harder to add new data structures because all the functions should change.
+However you can add new functions easily without changing the data structures.
+* OO code makes it harder to add new functions because all the classes must change.
+Easier to add new classes without changing functions.
+* Feature Envy. &#x2192; Don't create data structure + object hybrids.
+Example: Data transfer objects + Business Rule methods.
+* An Object exposes behaviour and hides data.
+* A data structure exposes data and has no behaviour.